 It is possible to use Marin Software with Google AdWords and Facebook Ads.
+If you already don’t know all the benefits of Facebook ads read this.
 To prevent you from overspending, Word stream Advisor analyses your Google and Facebook ad budgets for you.
 Develop a comprehensive plan by spying on your competition’s campaigns.

 Step 2: Recognize the structure of a PPC campaign